tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How often does the app update the weather forecast?

 This mainly depends on your setup.
 In the settings, you can set up the update interval.
 This interval can be between 6 and 24 hours.
-The Deutscher Wetterdienst updates the forecast data that is used every 6 hours.
-Therefore, it does not make sense to pull weather data more frequently than every 6 hours.
+The Deutscher Wetterdienst updates the forecast data that is used every 6 hours for *Mosmix* locations (most of the locations available), and every 12 hours for *DMO* locations.
+Therefore, it does not make sense to pull weather data more frequently than every 6 or 12 hours, depending on your chosen location.

+Since *DMO* forecasts get updated every 12 hours only, periodic updates automatically get postponed should you have set a 6-hourly update cycle and did choose a *DMO* location.

 The app updates the forecast data regulary, when one of the following conditions is met: